FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/blog/help-us-shape-a-new-era-of-filecoin-governance.md

 ## The Limits of Technical-First Governance

-What began as a primarily technical protocol is now a full-fledged decentralized economy that must respond to macroeconomic trends; support a growing ecosystem of builders, clients, and services; and govern public goods funding at scale.
+What began as a primarily technical protocol is now a full -fledged decentralized economy that must respond to macroeconomic trends; support a growing ecosystem of builders, clients, and services; and govern public goods funding at scale.

 This evolution has exposed limitations in our current governance model.
 We’ve seen an increasing number of proposals that go beyond protocol mechanics like changes to incentive structures, funding for shared infrastructure, or ecosystem-wide coordination.